AmirSolt/Unity-Polytube/README.md

 ```

 This starts recording the game window and saves the files to `Application.temporaryCachePath`.
-The recording will close immediately inside the editor since there's not game window.
+The recording will close immediately inside the editor since there's no game window.

 > **🚨 IMPORTANT:** Make sure to obtain proper consent agreements before recording.
 Respect user's privacy,